HealthSamurai/fhir-fuse/README.md

 # Access the mounted FHIR filesystem
 # On Linux: ls ./mnt/Patient
 # On macOS: see below for workarounds
+docker exec fhir-fuse-fhir-fuse-1 ls /mnt/fhir/Patient
 ```

+> ⚠️ **Warning**
+>
+> You need to initialize the Aidbox instance by nagivating to http://localhost:8080 and logging in.

 **What's included:**